Turning a Blind Eye to Homelessness: Time to Rethink Our Perspective

 It is a simple, proven model for a complex problem that makes a substantial impact.
 The more properties that register with Homes for Homes, the more funding is available to grant to South Australian solutions.

 Homes for Homes is the result of more than ten years of planning, consultation, development and independent reviews in the hope that everyone can feel safe, secure and housed.

 A group of community leaders, including The Big Issue’s CEO, learnt of a forward-thinking developer in the US who found a way to address homelessness by raising funds through the sale and resale of its properties.
 Inspired, The Big Issue set about tailoring the initiative for the Australian community.

 The Big Issue is known for helping people help themselves.
 With a strong delivery track record, an independent board, robust governance, and an advisory network of Australian business and industry leaders, The Big Issue is well-placed to ensure that Homes for Homes goes from strength to strength.

-To date Homes for Homes has granted over $1.4m in funding to seventeen projects across Vic, NT, Qld and the ACT.
-These projects will provide housing for more than 300 people experiencing homelessness and disadvantage, including women experiencing homelessness and domestic violence, mothers and children, young people, Indigenous people and people with physical and mental health challenges.
+To date Homes for Homes has granted over $1.8m in funding to 21 projects across VIC, NT, Qld, NSW, WA and the ACT.
+These projects will provide housing for more than 350 people experiencing homelessness and disadvantage, including women experiencing homelessness and domestic violence, mothers and children, young people, Indigenous people and people with physical and mental health challenges.
 Projects are reviewed by state-specific housing advisory groups that provide recommendations and ensure that funds are put to the best use.